 The entire project is valued at $143,224.
 The transportation and land use components are being funded by SEDA-COG with $74,666 from PennDOT and the Federal Highway Administration and being matched with $18,667 from Mifflin County in cash and in-kind services.
 The remaining plan components, valued at $49,891, are funded by Mifflin County, the County’s Community Development Block Grant program, and contributions from the Mifflin County Industrial Development Corporation, the Municipal Authority of the Borough of Lewistown, Derry Township, and the Lewistown Hospital.

 Yes, citizen participation is important to ensure that the plan directs services to the needs of citizens.
 The project includes several opportunities for citizens to participate in planning discussions.
-See the Events page for the schedule and previous event summaries.
+See the Events page for completed event summaries.